-Sonali is a clinical psychologist with 12 years of experience, she works with young adults, artists, children and parents to enhance their emotional well being.
+Sonali Gupta is a clinical psychologist with 12 years of experience.
+She works with young adults, artists, children and parents to enhance their emotional well-being.
 She has her own practice at Khar and Mahalakshmi in Mumbai.
 She is currently working on her first book about therapy and mental health in India.
 She has worked as a Student Counsellor for 10 years with TISS.
 Her work extends across NGO’s corporates, colleges and schools where she focuses on preventive mental health advocacy.
 She used to write features for The Swaddle about parenting, relationship issues and about social media.
 She also had a weekly advice column for DNA.

 My father struggled with diabetes which came with it’s own complications, so ever since I was 10 years till the time he passed away about three years back, I spent a lot of time in hospitals with my mother as a primary caregiver.
 The hospital environment, coldness, lack of sensitivity always made me wonder about the caregivers.
 I felt this gap keenly and wanted to help bridge it.
 Without even realizing, I think it has shaped my career and life choices.